 Matanzas Bay Eco-Tour

 Owner and expert naturalist Zach McKenna and his staff offer a very personable inland waterway eco-tour via boat or kayak.
-We chose the kayak trip and met Zach at the conveniently located St. Augustine Marina, where we embarked on a two-hour trip up Matanzas Bay.
-We paddled under the majestic Bridge of Lions, past the historic Spanish Fort, and along the Fountain of Youth waterfront.
+We chose the kayak trip and met Zach at the conveniently located St. Augustine Marina, where we then embarked on a two-hour trip up Matanzas Bay.
+We paddled under the majestic Bridge of Lions, past the historic Spanish Fort, and also along the Fountain of Youth waterfront.

 Paddle under the famous Bridge of Lions, St. Augustine